-Third, our sample of 1070 subjects is unusually large and includes people from all walks of life in Denmark.
+Our study uses a sample of 1488 subjects, which is unusually large and includes people from all walks of life in Denmark.
 Laboratory studies often use convenience samples of students which tend to be rather homogenous and do therefore not allow the researcher to capture heterogeneity in behavior and its relation to socio-economics and attitudes.
-This is possible in large-scale studies with heterogenous samples, and our sample is ideally suited for this purpose as, to the best of our knowledge, it is the largest experimental sample of its kind.
-An important advantage of a large and heterogeneous sample for our purposes is that beliefs and actions are less likely to be correlated due to "extrapolation" of one's own behavior to others.
-Sapienza et al. (2007) argue that this is more likely to happen in relatively homogenous samples such as students from Harvard or Chicago.
+This is possible in large-scale studies with heterogenous samples, and our sample is ideally suited for this purpose.
+A potentially important advantage of a large and heterogeneous sample for our purposes is that beliefs and actions are less likely to be correlated due to "extrapolation" of one's own behavior to others.
+Sapienza et al. (2007) argue that this is more likely to happen in relatively homogenous samples such as groups of students recruited from within a given University.

-Fourth, we implement an "artefactual field experiment" (Harrison and List 2004) by running our experiment and survey over the internet rather than in face-to-face interaction (as is the case, for example, in the World Values Survey, Glaeser et al. 2000 or Fehr et al. 2003).
-Using the internet allows participants to make choices and give responses in their habitual environment (e.g. at home) which may reduce the perceived artificiality of the situation while maintaining a high level of experimental control.
-Using the internet also guarantees perfect anonymity between subjects.
-The perfect anonymity and the one-shot nature of our experiment are particularly apt to capture what is sometimes called "thin" trust (i.e. trust towards a "generalized other" in contrast to "thick" trust in repeated interaction within a social network, see e.g. Putnam 2001: 136).
-The closest match to our study in this respect is Bellemare and Kröger (2007) who use the Dutch Center Panel which is run over computer or TV with a set-up box and people make choices in the habitual environments.
+The experiment is implemented as an "artefactual field experiment" (Harrison and List 2004) by running our experiment and survey over the internet rather than in face-to-face interaction (as is the case, for example, in the World Values Survey, Glaeser et al. 2000 or Fehr et al. 2003).
+Using the internet allows participants to make choices and give responses in their habitual environment (e.g. at home) and the internet could arguably be seen as a more